rswamidasan/Data_Science_GCD/README.md

 4) Label the data set with appropriate, descriptive variable names.
 The required labels for the variable names are obtained from the features.txt file and processed to create syntactically correct R variable name.
 The characters "-", ",", "(" and ")" are replaced by the "_", with not more than one "_" in sequence, for tidiness.
 If the string "BodyBody" in a variable name, it is replaced by "Body".

-If variable (column) names are not syntactically correct, R will substitute a ì.î for any disallowed character when reading the data file ñ creating an untidy and possibly meaningless name to code with.
+If variable (column) names are not syntactically correct, R will substitute a ‚Äú.‚Äù for any disallowed character when reading the data file ‚Äì creating an untidy and possibly meaningless name to code with.
 This can be suppressed by setting check.names = FALSE in the read command, but this will lead to a variable name that cannot be used in many R statements.

 5) Create a second, independent tidy data set with the average of each variable for each activity and each subject, from the data set in step 4 [2].
-The summarized data in the tidy data set has 180 observations on 86 variables ñ one observation for each of 6 Activities x 30 Subjects.
+The summarized data in the tidy data set has 180 observations on 86 variables ‚Äì one observation for each of 6 Activities x 30 Subjects.
 Each observation has 2 fixed variables and 84 measured variables.

 6) The tidied data set form step 5 is tidied further to make it conform to tidy data norms.
 In tidy data [3]: